dtr-kalfer/burauenbiblio/README.md

 and scan the books using a barcode scanner.

 Both feature offers valuable insights into **reading trends, student preferences, and subject demand**.
-Both feature identifies high-interest books required for future collection development.
+It identifies high-interest books required for future collection development.

 ### 📝 Analytics - Library Attendance Tracking